drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 ## Usage

 1.  **Launch the Application**.
 2.  **Select Input Folder**: Click the "Browse" button next to "Source Files Folder" (for conversion) or "ISO Files Folder" (for testing).
 Choose the folder containing your ISO files.
-For conversion, this folder can also contain archives (ZIP, 7Z, RAR) with ISOs.
+For conversion, this folder can also contain archives (ZIP, 7Z, RAR) with ISOs or CUE/BIN files.
 For testing, only direct `.iso` files in this folder will be processed.
 3.  **Select Output Folder (for Conversion)**: Click the "Browse" button next to "Output XISO Folder".
 This is where converted XISO files will be saved.
 (Note: For the "Test ISO Integrity" tab, successfully or failed tested ISOs are moved to subfolders *within the source input folder*, not to this output folder.)
 4.  **Configure Options**:
     *   **For Conversion**:
         *   Check "Delete original files after successful conversion" if you want standalone ISOs or archive files (if all contained ISOs processed successfully) to be deleted. **Use with caution!**
         *   Check `Skip $SystemUpdate folder during conversion` if you want to omit this folder from the XISO output.
 This is often useful for game ISOs to save space and avoid unnecessary data.
+        *   Check `Search for files in subfolders` to include files in subdirectories of your input folder.
     *   **For Testing**:
         *   Check/uncheck "Move successfully tested ISOs to a `_success` subfolder within the source folder".
         *   Check/uncheck "Move failed tested ISOs to a `_failed` subfolder within the source folder".
+        *   Check `Search for files in subfolders` to include files in subdirectories of your input folder.
 5.  **Choose Action**:
     *   Click **"Start Conversion"** to convert ISOs to XISO format.
     *   Click **"Start Test"** to test the integrity of ISO files.